nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Format: `find-ts KEYWORD [MORE_KEYWORDS]`

-- The search is case-insensitive. e.g `school` will match `School`
+- The search is case-insensitive. e.g `java` will match `Java`
 - Only the tech stack are searched.
-- Only full words will be matched e.g. `school` will not match `schools`
+- Only full words will be matched e.g. `java` will not match `javascript`
 - contacts matching all keywords will be returned (i.e. `AND` search).

 Examples: